james-cranley/Python30/README.md

   <img src="./screenshots/win_conda_env_created.png" alt="Successful env creation">
  </details>
  - Now that you have created the environment you need to activate it, run:

  ```bash
  conda activate test
  ```

  - You should notice the command line now begins `(test)`, this indicates the environment is activated.
  - Now we need to install a couple of python software packages, we do this with `pip` the Python package manager:

  ```bash
  pip install jupyterlab pandas numpy
  ```

  - Now we need to 'register' the kernel (this makes it accessible to jupyter lab)

  ```bash
  python -m ipykernel install --user --name test
  ```

- - Finally, we will start a jupyter lab session
+ - Finally, we will start a jupyter lab session (we will explain what this is)

  ```bash
  jupyter lab
  ```

  - This should open your browser to a page that looks like the screenshot below.
 Note the Python icons with `test` written in them (I've highlighted them in red boxes).
  <details>
   <summary>Screenshot Jupyter Lab</summary>